chiranjivj/Sales-Power-BI/README.md

-# Power BI Project: Revenue by Country and Gender
+# Power BI Project: Sales by Country and Gender

-This Power BI project provides insights on revenue by country and gender.
+This Power BI project provides insights on sales by country and gender.
 It includes the following visualizations:

 Pie chart of region split by revenue
 Bar chart of sales by all reps